Write your search here

 I advise new remote workers to engage as much as possible with colleagues, attend team meetings, and participate in events to get to know people.
 Ensure you have clear boundaries and structure your day.
 Take a break, grab a cup of tea, and ensure you have a lunch break as this allows you to remain focused.
 Asking to be allocated a work buddy can also provide an instant connection and broader social network.

 Minster Law’s serious injury team is one of the largest in the UK, with specialists in head and brain injuries, spinal injuries, and injuries resulting in amputation and limb damage.
-Find out more about working in serious injury and what opportunities are available in the team.
+Take a look at our available opportunities on our vacancies page.